phoenix-rtos/phoenix-rtos-doc/devices/libsdio/README.md

 ## General description

-libsdio is a static, precompiled library containing a generic SDIO driver which directly controls platform hardware.
+libsdio is a static, precompiled library containing a generic SDIO driver which directly controls the platform hardware.
 This driver defines an API providing basic interface control functionality.

 ## Platform support